raballew/okd-the-hard-way/docs/02-services.md

 it is quite common that no container registry exists.
 Therfore one could use the solutions described above to fill the gap.
 But always keep in mind, that this is only an intermediate solution for test environments.
-Independent of which solution is used, make sure to monitor system required by the cluster.
+Independent of which solution is used, make sure to monitor systems required by the cluster.
 To better understand what an outage of a particular service means check the list below:

 ### Critical